 Sheffield is a very small town located in the state of Pennsylvania.
 With a population of 1,011 people and just one neighborhood, Sheffield is the 829th largest community in Pennsylvania.
-Much of the housing stock in Sheffield was built prior to World War II, making it one of the older and more historic towns in the country.
+Sheffield has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Sheffield is generally considered to be a blue-collar town.
 41.42% of the Sheffield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sheffield is a town of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Sheffield who work in office and administrative support (18.64%), management occupations (11.24%), and food service (10.36%).